 You might never have guessed any of that when passing a group of people with spotting scopes, binoculars, and palpable excitement when there was word two female wolves were traveling just off the road in Lamar Valley.
 We decided to turn the historic yellow tour bus around to see if we could catch a glimpse of something, anything, and the black female wolf crossed the road right in front of us.

 While camping at the Buffalo Bill State Park, we went through the museum in Cody, WY.
 In one section, there was a place to fill out the answer to a seemingly simple question, “Do wolves belong in the West?”
 If you know the current state of wolves in this region you can guess what many of those answers might have looked like.
 I asked my own children who know next to nothing about the recent history what their response would be, as they raced off to see the next part of the exhibit.
-I stopped to fill out a card.
+These children follow my heart and mine dropped as I stopped to fill out a card.